-Jokes apart, Bangalore’s airport is a case-study in planning failure, just like every major large infrastructure project in India is.
+Jokes apart, Bangalore’s airport is a case-study in planning failure, just like any major large infrastructure project in India.
 The airport was planned to be located far away from the city to reduce congestion and noise in the city, because why should a quiet farmland locality miss out on all the fun?
 It was only when the airport was nearing completion did the great minds in charge of its planning realize that the only way to reach the airport was along the then alleged National Highway 7, about as wide and in the same shape as 7th cross, Malleshpalya.
 So, there was no way one could reach the state-of-the-art, modern airport.
 Creating a dedicated accessway to reach the airport, you know, like a road, had completely slipped everyone’s mind as they probably expected people landing at the airport to catch a connecting flight to Chennai and then take a train back to Bangalore, which was anyway easier.
 Once they realized this, they immediately started work on an expressway connecting the city to the airport!
 LOL, nope, just kidding.
 They, of course, started finger-pointing, mud-slinging and shouting at each other.

 How Bangalore Airport was to be Connected to the City